The Basic Fundamental Of networking

 - SNMP or Simple network management protocol is an IP based protocol.
 SNMP collects information about the IP addresses from various machines in a consistent manner.
 There have been multiple versions of SNMP protocols such as the SNMPv1, SNMPv2, and the SNMPv3.
 Devices such as Routers, Switches, modems, and server support the SNMP protocol.

 The Basic Fundamental Of Networking Presentation Layer

 This layer converts or does the job of translating data such as character encoding like the Unicode or the UTF8, encryption/decryption and data compression between a networking device and a software application.
 Few examples would be of JSON, XML, HTML, CSS and many more.
-This Layer is more useful when doing secure transactions such as the banking and transferring money to account for the data needs to be encrypted and decrypted on the go.
+This Layer is more useful when doing secure transactions such as banking and transferring money to account for the data needs to be encrypted and decrypted on the go.
 This layer is also responsible for converting formats like the UTF8 to ASCII and similar stuff.
-Although the encryption and decryption can be done by other layers of the application or the session layer, each has their own set of disadvantages and that is why this layer takes care of that.
-Most applications do not differentiate between the application and the presentation layer nowadays and they are considered the same when coding and transmitting data over the network.
+Although the encryption and decryption can be done by other layers of the application or the session layer, each has its own set of disadvantages, and that is why this layer takes care of that.
+Most applications do not differentiate between the application and the presentation layer nowadays, and they are considered the same when coding and transmitting data over the network.

 The Basic Fundamental Of Networking Session Layer